Bemer Mat Review – 30 Bemer Therapy Studies, 8 for Circulation, Does it Work?

 CE Marking

-The CE means “European Conformity” (in French, conformity European hence CE), any product with the CE marking means that the product falls within the directives of the EU for safe use.
+The CE means “European Conformity” (in French, “conformity European” hence CE), any product with the CE marking means that the product falls within the directives of the EU for safe use.

 Within the CE marking, Bemer complies with ISO 13485 which is a European standard for safety and quality standards generally for medical devices.

 The interesting fact about the CE marking, is that businesses can put this marking on their product without actually ever having their product tested.
-When they put the CE marking on their product they are simply declaring themselves that it falls within these regulatory guidelines, but it does not mean that the product was ever test.
+When they put the CE marking on their product they are simply declaring themselves that it falls within these regulatory guidelines, but it does not mean that the product was ever tested.

 The only way to verify if the product was actually tested by the CE is that the CE marking on the product will then have a number stamped with the marking.
 This is the review or certification number pertaining to when the product was actually reviewed and tested.